jgmalcolm/jgmalcolm.github.io/cv.md

 {% endcomment %}

+1. McMahon, Malcolm, Willie.
+"Laser Interstitial Thermal Therapy for Radiation Necrosis and Metastatic Disease of the Cerebellum."
+   American Association of Neurologic Surgeons (AANS).
+Boston, MA.
+April 2020.
+E-poster.
-1. McMahon, Malcolm, Greven, Miller, Funk, Howard.
-"CSF Protein And Initial Blood Burden Are Associated With Permanent Shunting In Patients With Aneurysmal Subarachnoid Hemorrhage: A Retrospective Case Control Study."
+1. McMahon, Malcolm, Douglas, Greven, Funk, Howard.
+"CSF Protein and Initial Blood Burden are Associated with Progression to Permanent Shunt in Patients with Aneurysmal Subarachnoid Hemorrhage: A Case Control Study."
    American Association of Neurologic Surgeons (AANS).
 Boston, MA.
 April 2020.
 E-poster.
 1. Newman, Boulter, Malcolm, I Pradilla, G Pradilla.
    "Prognostics and Management of Patients with Moyamoya Syndrome and Sickle